-Students on the spring quarter program will participate in a number of organized activities and excursions throughout the program.
+Students on the spring semester program will participate in a number of organized activities and excursions throughout the first five weeks of the program.
 Most organized activities and excursions take place on a Friday or a Saturday, and some take place in the evening.
 Students should, therefore, consult their program calendar and weekly schedules before making any travel plans.

-- Boat Trip along the Seine River: Students will participate in a guided boat tour of the city of light shortly after their arrival. - Day trip to Chantilly: Students will have a unique opportunity to visit the fairytale château at Chantilly where they will learn about its history and have time to explore the gardens. - Course excursions and visits: students should consult their course-specific syllabi for information on course-related excursions and activities. - Farewell lunch: Students will participate in a farewell lunch at the end of the program.
+- Boat Trip along the Seine River: Students will participate in a guided boat tour of the city of light shortly after their arrival. - Day trip to Chantilly: Students will have a unique opportunity to visit the fairytale château at Chantilly where they will learn about its history and have time to explore the gardens. - Course excursions and visits: students should consult their course-specific syllabi for information on course-related excursions and activities. - Farewell lunch: Students will participate in a farewell lunch at the end of the first five weeks in Paris, to bid farewell to their quarter student peers.